theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

-## Installating an update (or a newer version) on a test environment
+### Installing an update (or a newer version) on a test environment
 To install an newer software version over an existing version, please follow the steps below.

-1. We strongly recommend:
+1. We recommend:
  - The use of a test environment with a valid license and maintenance.
- - Update of the software at least 1-2 times a year.
+ - Regular update of the software, especially for major changes and high ([H]) update recommendation.
  - The test environment is a copy of the current production environment and
- - A backup of the current installation, settings and projects before the update.
-The backup allows you to easily switch back to the previous version.
-If the environment is a virtual machine (VM), you can also make a copy of the VM.
+ - A backup of the current installation.
+For more details refer to the corresponding section.

 2. Before updating, catefully check our [Version History](https://kb.theobald-software.com/version-history) and release notes in our knowledgebase.